 UI layer is responsible for the presentation of the software.
 This is a common part of the most layering approaches.

 Domain & DAL model is referenced by the UI layer.
-I understand that the name is a little bit complex, but that's because this layer consists of 2 pieces that I want to consider as a whole - Domain and DAL (abstract).
+I understand that the name is a little bit unusual, but that's because this layer consists of 2 pieces that I want to consider as a whole - Domain and DAL (abstract).
 Domain is a sub-layer that contains the main model for the software.
 However, Domain usually references DAL in an abstract way, so the boundary between these two is somewhat blurry (or clearly, non-existent).

 DAL (implementation) is another layer that actually references DAL abstractions (which are defined as part of Domain & DAL abstractions layer), and implements those abstractions in a concrete way, by incorporating database or other concrete means of the data source.